folio-org/okapi/doc/guide.md

 ### Missing features

  * Header merging
- * Consul integration (or other) and clustering

 ## Compiling and Running

 The latest source of the software can be found at [GitHub](https://github.com/sling-incubator/okapi).
 At the moment the repository is not publicly visible.

 Build Requirements are

- * Apache Maven 3.0.5 or later.
+ * Apache Maven 3.1.1 or later.
  * Java 8 JDK
  * [Git](https://git-scm.com)